Orthodontics and TMJ Disorders

 TREATMENT

-Functional orthodontics treats excessive vertical growth by redirecting further growth horizontally.
+Functional orthodontics treats excessive vertical growth by redirecting growth horizontally.
 The upper jawbone is expanded, and the lower jawbone is advanced.

-3. DEEP OR STEEP OVERBITE
+4. DEEP OR STEEP OVERBITE

 overbite